meghanblyth/CV/README.md

 ## Hobbies

-Avid reader 📚, sea swimmer 🏊‍♀️, rescuer and rehabilitater of animals and fish of all kinds 🐈‍⬛ 🐠 🐇 ...
+Avid reader 📚, sea swimmer 🏊‍♀️, animal fosterer and rehabilitater 🐈‍⬛ 🐠 🐇 ...
 Keenly interested in all things natural history 🌴 and astronomy 🌍 !